Celebrating our 15th Year (2003-2018)

 BOSTON WELCOMES YOU!

-We welcome you to Boston anytime of year!
+We welcome you to Boston any time of year!
 As the chair of the Multicultural Committee of the Greater Boston Convention & Visitors Bureau,(GBCVB) my team stands ready to welcome you to our city for work, leisure, community building, or family matters.
-We are a city that cares about the hospitality of everyone who visits, convenes or relocates to Boston throughout the year.
+We are a city that cares about the hospitality of everyone who visits, convenes or relocates to Greater Boston throughout the year.

-We are Boston Strong!
-As one of the country's major cities, Boston strives for excellence in diversity and inclusion within the hospitality industry.
+We are a city that cherishes our historical past, embraces the present as we move forward to our future.
+As one of the country's major cities, Boston strives for excellence in diversity and inclusion within the travel and tourism industry.

 The Committee will support the Greater Boston Convention & Visitors Bureau staff in identifying opportunities to promote Boston to multicultural associations, organizations, and groups for future meetings, conventions, conferences, and tours.
 The Committee will also work to enhance the attraction of Boston for people of color nationwide.

 Download This Publication And Learn More About Black History In Boston

 (Special thanks to Sydney Janey, Creative Director, for granting permission to distribute this publication.)